Lord Nelson (1798 ship)

-Lord Nelson was launched in 1798 at Liverpool and subsequently made five voyages carrying slaves from West Africa to the West Indies in the triangular trade in enslaved people.
-On her first voyage she helped suppress a revolt on another slave ship by that vessel's captives.
+Lord Nelson was launched in 1798 at Liverpool and subsequently made five voyages carrying enslaved people from West Africa to the West Indies in the triangular trade in enslaved people.
+On her first voyage she helped suppress a revolt on another vessel by that vessel's captives.
 This gave rise to an interesting case in salvage money.
-A French naval squadron captured her off Sierra Leone on her sixth voyage, before she had embarked any captives.
+A French naval squadron captured Lord Nelson off Sierra Leone on her sixth voyage, before she had embarked any captives.

 Career

 Lord Nelson appears in Lloyd's Register for 1799 with J.Kendall, master, J.Bold, owner, and trade Liverpool–Africa.